NickvanDyke/Craigslist-Notifier/README.md

+(not currently working, craigslist made some changes and I haven't updated accordingly yet)

 Given search terms, cities, and a refresh frequency, this automatically checks Craigslist for new postings, and emails the given recipient a notification using the given Gmail address when new postings are found.

 Use by downloading NicksNotifier.jar from https://github.com/NickvanDyke/Notifier/releases, running it, and following the instructions.
 The settings are not very foolproof yet, so be careful to enter your settings as it says.
 Note that you will probably receive a lot of emails the first time you run it because of all the new (to the application) results.